azu20/Coding-Quiz/README.md

 This has been a lesson, I plan to complete my assignment by mid next week and make immediate changes to my daily schedule to help me compartmentalize work and school and home living. :-)

+I have to complete the followign bugs/tasks: accurately show score results, links score to results html page, and add JS code to results html to show high scores.